HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Benchmarking Results

 All the baseline algorithms perform below the success threshold on most tasks, particularly struggling on tasks that require long-horizon planning and intricate whole-body coordination in a high-dimensional action space.
 Surprisingly, these state-of-the-art RL algorithms require a large number of steps to learn even simple locomotion tasks, such as \texttt{walk}, which has been extensively studied with a simplified humanoid agent in the DeepMind Control Suite~\citep{tassa2020dm_control}.

 This poor performance is mainly attributed to \textit{the high-dimensionality of the state and action spaces} of our humanoid robot agent with dexterous hands.
-Although the hands of the humanoid robot are barely used for most locomotion tasks, the RL algorithms fail to ignore these information, which makes policy learning challenging.
+Although the hands of the humanoid robot are barely used for most locomotion tasks, the RL algorithms fail to ignore this information, which makes policy learning challenging.
 In addition, these high-dimensional state and action spaces result in a much larger exploration space, which makes exploration slow or infeasible with simple maximum entropy approaches.
-This implies the need for incorporating behavioral priors or common sense knowledge about the world that can ease the exploration problem, when it comes to learning more complex agents, like humanoid robots.
-We investigate this problem further in \Cref{sec:benchmark:ablation_hands}.
+This implies the need for incorporating behavioral priors or commonsense knowledge about the world that can ease the exploration problem, when it comes to learning on more complex agents, like humanoid robots.
+We investigate this further in \Cref{sec:benchmark:ablation_hands}.

-This problem becomes even more severe in manipulation tasks, resulting in particularly low rewards in all manipulation tasks.
+This problem becomes even more severe in manipulation tasks, resulting in particularly low rewards in all such tasks.
 Before learning any manipulation skills, an agent must learn locomotion skills to balance and move towards an object or the world to interact.
 All the policies barely learn to stabilize using the dense reward, but struggle to learn any complex manipulation skills.